 Then, at last, success!
 I was elated.
 My nurse, who had a toddler at home, was ecstatic.
 She squealed with delight.
 “That’s wonderful!” she cried out, clapping her hands with delight at my achievement.
 “I’m so proud of you!
 Good job!”

-Then she gave me an M & M candy, because everyone knows that’s the standard reward for a successful episode in the ordeal of potty training.
-Someone should have told me earlier that “hat performance” entitled one to M & Ms. We could have wrapped this up a lot earlier.
+Then she gave me an M & M candy because everyone knows that’s the standard reward for a successful episode in the ordeal of potty training.
+Someone should’ve told me earlier that “hat performance” entitled one to M & Ms. We could have wrapped this up a lot earlier.

 The hospital released me early, either because of my superior recuperative powers or because the nurses ran out of M & Ms. I took “the hat” home.
 After I washed it thoroughly, I glued a few silk flowers to the brim and tied it under my chin with a pink ribbon.
 It was the talk of the congregation at church on Easter Sunday.
 The Ladies’ Auxiliary is thinking of selling them for a fundraiser at the Fall Festival.